Good news, curly girls! It’s safe to go back in the water. That is, once you accept your hair’s natural texture!

 Once you go curly, however, you can enjoy the water like never before.
 Just follow these simple tips and you'll be good to go!

 - Chlorine is good for pools, but it can wreak havoc on curls because it's so drying.
-Chlorine isn’t good for any hair type, but it's even worse for curly hair that's naturally drier than straight or wavy tresses.
+Chlorine isn’t good for any hair type, but it's even worse for curly hair because curls are naturally drier than straight or wavy tresses.
 Before going in the pool, slather your hair (wet or dry) with a rich conditioner.
-Curly hair is porous so the conditioner fills those holes before the chlorine can seep in.
+Curly hair is porous, and the conditioner fills those holes before the chlorine can seep in.
 Next, slip on a bathing cap.
 Besides being protective, you'll also be giving yourself a deep moisturizing treatment thanks to the heat generated by the cap and the conditioner.
 Not only will you have hydrated curls, but frizz will disappear too!

 - At the beach, salt water can dehydrate your curls, as can the salty ocean air.
 If you don’t want to don a bathing cap and conditioner, then at least spritz hair with a leave-in conditioner often or combine equal parts conditioner and water in a spray bottle to create your own.